ibm-cloud-docs/log-analysis/agent/detach_agent.md

 {: row-headers}

-To verify that the LogDNA agent is deleted successfully, run the following command:
+To verify that the logging agent is deleted successfully, run the following command:

 ```
 kubectl get pods -n ibm-observe